Log-majorization of the moduli of the eigenvalues of a matrix polynomial by tropical roots: Upper bound

-\end{corollary} Similar results can be obtained when $\|\cdot\|$ only satisfies~\ref{assump1}, and also for general $1\leq k\leq d$.
-Note also that the bounds in the above corollary do not depend on the constant $c$, except if $j=1$ (in which case $c_{j-1}=c_0=c$).
+\end{corollary} Note that the bounds in the above corollary do not depend on the constant $c$, except if $j=1$ (in which case $c_{j-1}=c_0=c$).
 Hence, by an argument of continuity, the assumption that $\det A_0\neq 0$, which is present there (since the notations and assumptions of Theorem~\ref{thm:newthem} include the ones of the first part of Theorem~\ref{thm:mainthmnnz}), can be dispensed with, except when $j=1$.

 \begin{remark}\rm Since $1\geq \frac{|\det A_{k_j}|}{\|A_{k_j}\|^n}\geq (\kappa(A_{k_j}))^{-n}$, where $\kappa$ denotes the condition number of a matrix with respect to the norm $\|\cdot\|$, we get that Condition~\eqref{assum-nonsig} of Theorem~\ref{thm:newthem} holds if the matrix $A_{k_j}$ is nonsingular and has a sufficiently small condition number, and if the tropical roots $\alpha_{k_j}$ and $\alpha_{k_{j+1}}$ are sufficiently separated, so that $\delta_j = \alpha_{k_j}/\alpha_{k_{j+1}}\ll 1$.
 Similarly, the tightness of the bounds in Corollary~\ref{cor-bounds} depends on the parameters $\delta_{{j-1}},\delta_{j}$ and on the condition number of the matrices $A_{k_{j-1}},A_{k_j}$. \end{remark}